anshumanprasad1010/DataPipeline/Readme.md

 # Sample Data

-The scripts are designed to run on the sample files and data shown as below:
+The scripts present in Scripts.ipynb are designed to run on the sample files and data shown as below:

 Flat Files: 'sales-data.csv'
 Database: 'products.csv' , 'transactions.csv'